 The NBAA Gold Wing Award for Journalism Excellence is presented annually for excellent, accurate and insightful reporting on issues related to business aviation, by trade or non-trade media.
 The award recognizes journalism’s important role in reporting the significant contributions of business aviation to the national economy, with “business aviation” defined as the use of general aviation aircraft for business purposes.
 To be eligible, entrants may be either paid staff members or freelancers for the publisher.

 All entries for the Gold Wing Award must be submitted via the secure online application form, making the entry process fast and easy.
 NBAA no longer accepts hardcopy entries.
 Be sure to review the entry rules below before applying.

-Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of NBAA’s 2019 Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
-22-24, 2019, in Las Vegas, NV.
+Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of the 2021 NBAA Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
+12-14, in Las Vegas, NV.
 Co-authors of a winning entry will share honorarium.

 - If a password is required to access online entries, provide username and password with entry form.